-Ans: First of all, enable external sharing in the site.
-Once it is enabled, users can be added in the site.
+Ans: First of all, enable external sharing on the site.
+Once it is enabled, users can be added to the site.
 Users will receive the invitation in their Gmail and should accept the invitation to login to the site.

 57. What does the Request Management service feature is used for?

-Ans: Request Management feature present in SharePoint 2013 handles incoming requests by evaluating logic rules to determine what/which action to take, and which machine in the farm should handle the incoming requests.
+Ans: The request Management feature present in SharePoint 2013 handles incoming requests by evaluating logic rules to determine what/which action to take, and which machine in the farm should handle the incoming requests.

 58. In a workflow, how method activity and event activity are different?

-Ans: When we perform some actions like creating or updating a task is called as method activity.
+Ans: When we perform some actions like creating or updating a task is called a method activity.
 An event activity is the one that occurs in response to an action.